 This card charges a $39 annual fee, yet you can qualify for an initial credit limit starting at $250 and your payments will be reported to all three credit bureaus.
 What makes this card stand out is its ongoing interest rate and introductory balance transfer offer, which could be a lifesaver if you need to escape high interest debt.

-Once you sign up for the UNITY® Visa Secured Credit Card, you’ll qualify for a fixed APR of 17.99 percent on purchases.
+Once you get approved for the UNITY® Visa Secured Credit Card, you’ll qualify for a fixed APR of 17.99 percent on purchases.
 However, balance transfers qualify for an introductory APR of 9.95 percent for six months, followed by the standard fixed interest rate of 17.99 percent.
 Note that a 3 percent balance transfer fee (minimum $10) applies.

 How to choose the best credit card after bankruptcy

-However, you should remember that credit cards for bad credit don’t have to be forever.
-The purpose of a bankruptcy credit card is to give you an opportunity to prove your creditworthiness once again.
-Eventually, you should be able to improve your credit score and move up to a credit card with better perks and rewards.
+However, credit cards for bad credit don’t have to be forever.
+The purpose of a post-bankruptcy credit card is to give you an opportunity to prove your creditworthiness once again.
+Eventually, you should be able to improve your credit score and upgrade to a credit card with better perks and rewards.